 When you are in-game though, a close but super-clear sound stage makes every bullet and revving engine really sing.
 The low end's pronounced, but never muddy or overpowering.

 Setup on PS4 is super simple, and the USB receiver dongle is unobtrusive.
-Once you're up and running you can expect about 15-16 hours of charge time, and it's fast one to recharge too - offering two hours of play after just seven minutes plugged in.
+Once you're up and running, expect about 15-16 hours of charge time.
+It's a fast one to recharge too, offering two hours of play after just seven minutes plugged in.

 The Arctis family has many variants, but for the PS4 gamer with their eyes on the near future, the Arctis 9 is your best bet.

 It's wireless, features Bluetooth connectivity on top of that, and lets you run speaker inputs through the hub so you don't have to change audio ins and outs manually - just turn the headset on and off and let your system figure out the rest.

 Like all models in this illustrious family, the response is flatter and more like a set of studio cans than other gaming models.
 That means a less pronounced bass response, so drum and bass devotees may perhaps want to look elsewhere.
 Everyone else is treated to a rich soundscape that's perfect for gaming, but it's not so tightly tuned that it can't work for music or movies, too.